metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_oci_repository_v1beta2_manifest.md

 Required:

-- `interval` (String) Interval at which the OCIRepository URL is checked for updates.This interval is approximate and may be subject to jitter to ensureefficient use of resources.
+- `interval` (String) Interval at which the OCIRepository URL is checked for updates.
+This interval is approximate and may be subject to jitter to ensure efficient use of resources.
-- `url` (String) URL is a reference to an OCI artifact repository hostedon a remote container registry.
+- `url` (String) URL is a reference to an OCI artifact repository hosted on a remote container registry.

 Optional:

-- `cert_secret_ref` (Attributes) CertSecretRef can be given the name of a Secret containingeither or both of- a PEM-encoded client certificate ('tls.crt') and privatekey ('tls.key');- a PEM-encoded CA certificate ('ca.crt')and whichever are supplied, will be used for connecting to theregistry.
-The client cert and key are useful if you areauthenticating with a certificate; the CA cert is useful ifyou are using a self-signed server certificate.
-The Secret mustbe of type 'Opaque' or 'kubernetes.io/tls'.Note: Support for the 'caFile', 'certFile' and 'keyFile' keys havebeen deprecated. (see [below for nested schema](#nestedatt--spec--cert_secret_ref))
+- `cert_secret_ref` (Attributes) CertSecretRef can be given the name of a Secret containing either or both of - a PEM-encoded client certificate ('tls.crt') and private key ('tls.key'); - a PEM-encoded CA certificate ('ca.crt') and whichever are supplied, will be used for connecting to the registry.
+The client cert and key are useful if you are authenticating with a certificate; the CA cert is useful if you are using a self-signed server certificate.
+The Secret must be of type 'Opaque' or 'kubernetes.io/tls'.
+Note: Support for the 'caFile', 'certFile' and 'keyFile' keys have been deprecated. (see [below for nested schema](#nestedatt--spec--cert_secret_ref))
-- `ignore` (String) Ignore overrides the set of excluded patterns in the .sourceignore format(which is the same as .gitignore).
-If not provided, a default will be used,consult the documentation for your version to find out what those are.
+- `ignore` (String) Ignore overrides the set of excluded patterns in the .sourceignore format (which is the same as .gitignore).
+If not provided, a default will be used, consult the documentation for your version to find out what those are.
 - `insecure` (Boolean) Insecure allows connecting to a non-TLS HTTP container registry.
-- `layer_selector` (Attributes) LayerSelector specifies which layer should be extracted from the OCI artifact.When not specified, the first layer found in the artifact is selected. (see [below for nested schema](#nestedatt--spec--layer_selector))
+- `layer_selector` (Attributes) LayerSelector specifies which layer should be extracted from the OCI artifact.
+When not specified, the first layer found in the artifact is selected. (see [below for nested schema](#nestedatt--spec--layer_selector))
-- `provider` (String) The provider used for authentication, can be 'aws', 'azure', 'gcp' or 'generic'.When not specified, defaults to 'generic'.
+- `provider` (String) The provider used for authentication, can be 'aws', 'azure', 'gcp' or 'generic'.
+When not specified, defaults to 'generic'.
-- `proxy_secret_ref` (Attributes) ProxySecretRef specifies the Secret containing the proxy configurationto use while communicating with the container registry. (see [below for nested schema](#nestedatt--spec--proxy_secret_ref))
+- `proxy_secret_ref` (Attributes) ProxySecretRef specifies the Secret containing the proxy configuration to use while communicating with the container registry. (see [below for nested schema](#nestedatt--spec--proxy_secret_ref))
-- `ref` (Attributes) The OCI reference to pull and monitor for changes,defaults to the latest tag. (see [below for nested schema](#nestedatt--spec--ref))
+- `ref` (Attributes) The OCI reference to pull and monitor for changes, defaults to the latest tag. (see [below for nested schema](#nestedatt--spec--ref))
-- `secret_ref` (Attributes) SecretRef contains the secret name containing the registry logincredentials to resolve image metadata.The secret must be of type kubernetes.io/dockerconfigjson. (see [below for nested schema](#nestedatt--spec--secret_ref))
+- `secret_ref` (Attributes) SecretRef contains the secret name containing the registry login credentials to resolve image metadata.
+The secret must be of type kubernetes.io/dockerconfigjson. (see [below for nested schema](#nestedatt--spec--secret_ref))
-- `service_account_name` (String) ServiceAccountName is the name of the Kubernetes ServiceAccount used to authenticatethe image pull if the service account has attached pull secrets.
-For more information:https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account
+- `service_account_name` (String) ServiceAccountName is the name of the Kubernetes ServiceAccount used to authenticate the image pull if the service account has attached pull secrets.
+For more information: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-imagepullsecrets-to-a-service-account
 - `suspend` (Boolean) This flag tells the controller to suspend the reconciliation of this source.
 - `timeout` (String) The timeout for remote OCI Repository operations like pulling, defaults to 60s.
-- `verify` (Attributes) Verify contains the secret name containing the trusted public keysused to verify the signature and specifies which provider to use to checkwhether OCI image is authentic. (see [below for nested schema](#nestedatt--spec--verify))
+- `verify` (Attributes) Verify contains the secret name containing the trusted public keys used to verify the signature and specifies which provider to use to check whether OCI image is authentic. (see [below for nested schema](#nestedatt--spec--verify))

 <a id="nestedatt--spec--cert_secret_ref"></a>
 ### Nested Schema for `spec.cert_secret_ref`